-3. Honeywell Pro Series True HEPA Air Purifier HPA600B (All in one)
+3. Honeywell Pro Series True HEPA HPA600B (All-in-One)

 The super-effective, long-lasting filtration as the airflow rate is comparatively low because of high effectiveness; you have to calculate room size carefully.
-You will get five air exchanges per hour in a 320 square feet of a room from it.
+You will get five air changes per hour in 320 square feet of a room from it.

 Yearly filter replacement cost:

-3-in1 replacement filter pack 2 sets $159 (current price of HRF-Z2)
+3-in1 replacement filter pack 2 sets $159 (check availability & price of HRF-Z2).

 Pros & Cons:

 You will get some extra control features from the app.
 Its proximity sensor helps you to start the air purifier automatically when you reached home.
 The app featured filter life alert for both filters, timer, scheduler, and operate modes switcher.
 Besides, you can get your local air quality alert and set the air purifier on auto mode to run based on the air quality in your area.

-Who needs this: This is a smart version of our best pick Honeywell HPA200, where you will get app connectivity and VOC sensor additionally.
+Who is this for: This is a smart version of our best pick Honeywell HPA200, where you will get app connectivity and VOC sensor additionally.
 The app is available for both iOS and Android devices, and it is helpful with its useful features.

 Pro and Cons:

-5. Honeywell Washable Filters Air Purifier HFD-120-Q (Best Non-HEPA electronic)
+5. Honeywell Washable Filters Air Purifier HFD-120-Q (Best Non-HEPA Electronic)

-Who needs this: If you are looking for a hassle-free permanent washable filter air purifier and your primary concerns are not smoke and odor then you can select it.
+Who is this for: If you are looking for a hassle-free permanent washable filter air purifier and your primary concerns are not smoke and odor then you can select it.
 Remember, it produces a small amount of ozone, which is below the safe level.